Calcott History, Family Crest & Coats of Arms

 No fewer than five of them are listed in the Domesday Book of 1086 as Caldecote, Cambridgeshire; Caldecota, Hertfordshire; Caldecote, Warwickshire; Caldecote, Leicestershire; and Caldecote, Northamptonshire.
 Williamscott or Willscott in Oxfordshire was home to the family too.

-Another 365 words (26 lines of text) covering the years 1150, 1304, 1320, 1779 and 1844 are included under the topic Early Calcott History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Calcott research.
+Another 132 words (9 lines of text) covering the years 1150, 1304, 1320, 1779 and 1844 are included under the topic Early Calcott History in all our PDF Extended History products and printed products wherever possible.

 Calcott Spelling Variations